Iamshola/meals/readme.md

 In particular I wanted to practice
-- Using motre interesting filters
+- Using more interesting filters
 - Improve my error handling
+- Include a favourite section which would utlise local storage

 ## Many thanks to https://www.themealdb.com/api.php